 jaiph install https://github.com/you/queue-lib.git@v1.0

-# Restore all libraries from the lockfile (e.g. after git clone)
+# Restore all libraries from the lockfile (e.g. after git clone or in CI)

 jaiph install

-jaiph install writes .jaiph/libs.lock.
-Commit the lockfile; add .jaiph/libs/ to .gitignore if you do not want vendored clones in git.
-Use --force to replace an existing clone (see CLI — jaiph install for details).
+jaiph install writes .jaiph/libs.lock under the workspace root.
+Commit the lockfile; add .jaiph/libs/ to .gitignore if you do not want vendored clones in version control.
+If .jaiph/libs/<name>/ already exists, the clone is skipped unless you pass --force (URL / @ref parsing: CLI — jaiph install).

 import "jaiphlang/queue" as q